5 Things Your Startup Needs to Know about Intellectual Property to Avoid Litigation

 Closely related to non-disclosure agreements, non-compete agreements prevent an employee from seeking employment by a direct competitor for a time after termination.
 Companies often expose their employees to confidential information during the course of their job.
 This is especially true for middle and high-level managers.
 To keep business secrets safe, companies legally forbid certain employees from working for a competitor.
 The lifetime of non-compete agreements is typically six months to as much as three years.

-Protect what is yours – Lawyer up with Hendershot, Cannon & Hisey, P.C:
+Protect what is yours – Lawyer up with Hendershot, Cowart & Hisey, P.C., P.C:

 Intellectual property defines a company.
 The creations of a business, it’s brand and distinctive properties of it make that business what it is.
 For a business to be successful, it’s instrumental that owners or stakeholders alike aggressively protect and police their business propriety information that is unique to them and instrumental to its operations.
 At Hendershot, Cowart & Hisey, P.C., our award-winning business attorneys help our clients protect, prevent, contain, and obtain redress for intellectual property and any infringement, misappropriation or theft of trade secrets.
 Our business legal team has the knowledge of both Texas and federal law to confidently assert or defend your rights in any type of IP dispute.To protect what is yours – schedule a consultation with one of our experienced business attorneys.
 Call (713) 909-7323 or contact us online 24/7